Wednesday, May 02, 2007

 Supermouse was created in 1942 by Kin Platt, who was apparently some sort of renaissance man of popular culture.
 He wrote novels* for children and adults, worked in animation and basically all over the place.
 The character was created for the Sangor comic book shop, suppliers of funny animal stories to several publications that eventually became the American Comics Group (ACG).
 I can only guess at the non-action by the legal-types at DC Comics, but it's probably because they were after characters they claimed infringed on Superman, like Captain Marvel, and not a mouse that wore a similar costume but got his powers through "super cheese."

 This particular Supermouse story is from Supermouse Summer Holiday Issue, a 100-page giant comic from Summer 1957.
 It was published by Ned Pines, a longtime pulp and comic book publisher under various names and logos.
-According to cartoonist Jim Engel, the story was drawn by Supermouse's finest artist, Milton Stein.
+The story was drawn by Milton Stein.